Why study Russian, East European, and Eurasian studies?

 An applicant seeking to pursue graduate study in the College may be admitted as either a degree-seeking or non-degree seeking student.
 Policies and procedures of Graduate Studies govern the process of Graduate admission.
 These may be found in the Graduate Studies section of the online catalog.

 Please consult the Departments & Programs section of the online catalog for information regarding program-specific admissions criteria and requirements.
 Special admissions requirements pertain to Interdisciplinary Studies degrees, which may be found in the Graduate Studies section of the online catalog.

 Most applicants hold B.A. degrees in the social sciences or humanities with grade-point averages of 3.0 or higher.
 Students with B.S. or professional degrees are also eligible to apply.
 Some students may consider completing the M.A. degree in conjunction with academic or professional study in another department or school.

 For Graduate Studies admission policy, please see http://policy.ku.edu/graduate-studies/admission-to-graduate-study.

 Students should submit the following application materials:

-- Application for admission, sent to the Graduate Application Processing Center of the University of Kansas.
+- Application for admission, sent to the office of Graduate Admissions of the University of Kansas.